REGIONAL EDUCATION CENTRES (BASE SCHOOLS)

 Calvinist Grammar School of Kecskemét

-Deák Téri Lutheran Gymnasium, Budapest
+Deák Téri Lutheran High School, Budapest

 Dobó István High School in Eger